hoanhan101/hstore/README.md

 to run tests for different programs.
 If not, here is [an example](https://github.com/hoanhan101/go-playground) on how to do it.

-> User can also run `bash run_6824.sh` to test Raft and KVRaft at the same time and skip the rest
-> of this section.
-More details are provided below.

 ### [kvraft](src/kvraft)

 **kvraft** is a fault-tolerant key-value storage service built on top of Raft.
 It is a replicated